 MARTA and Resurgens Plaza South Inc. entered into a Lease Agreement for Johnsontown South Site dated May 29, 1984.
 It was amended in 2017, which extended the lease to 99 years.
 Upon completion of the transaction, the Resurgens Plaza South Inc. paid MARTA \$4,250 on July 17, 2017.

 Lessee

 MARTA is a lessee for non-cancellable series of leases that include radio antenna sites, office space, insertion equipment, copiers, and WAN connectivity for remote sites.
-MARTA implemented GASB 87 in fiscal year 2022 to account for such leases.
-MARTA used the borrowing rates established by PFM Financial Advisors, LLC.
+MARTA uses the borrowing rates established by PFM Financial Advisors, LLC.